sct-pipeline/pediatric-data-analysis/README.md

 > [!Note]
 > Template versions of these configuration files are provided in the `config` folder, with a `_template` suffix.
 Before running the scripts, rename each config file by removing the `_template` suffix.

-Inside each configuration file, you will need to set the following parameters:
+Inside the configuration files, you will need to set the following parameters:

 - `path_data` : the path to your local copy of the dataset
 - `path_output` : the path to where you want the output results saved